Web-footed tenrec: Life history

 Microgale mergulus is strictly nocturnal, spending the day in stream side burrows, only emerging at night to hunt.
 Nocturnal movements appear to be restricted to waterways but include movements away from burrows and diving.
 Radio collar tracking has shown that some individuals are known to utilize stream channels as much as 1160 meters in length, while others may only patrol 500 meters.
 In one night a web-footed tenrec may travel 1550 meters along channels in search of food.

 Diet

 M. mergulus is only known to inhabit stream habitats in eastern Madagascar.
 While it is no longer classified in the obsolete order of Insectivora, M. mergulus could very well be designated an insectivore.
-The bulk of its diet consists of aquatic insects and larvae, with crustaceans and small fish making up the rest.
+The bulk of its diet consists of aquatic insects and larvae, with crustaceans (crayfish), small fish, and tadpoles making up the rest.
 The larvae of insects in the orders Ephemeroptera, Odonata and Trichoptera are favored.
 Diets of individuals inhabiting zero-canopy steams appear to be the same as those living in forested streams.